chapdel/fmc/docs/installation/introduction.md

 weight: 1
 ---

-Before try to install Mailcoach, make sure you have [a valid license](/docs/laravel-mailcoach/v4/installation/getting-a-license).
+Before installing Mailcoach, make sure you have [a valid license](/docs/laravel-mailcoach/v4/installation/getting-a-license).

 There are three ways to install Mailcoach: